Curriculum Detail

 With the James Webb telescope, we are able to observe some of the earliest galaxies and the atmospheres of exoplanets.
 New ways to observe our universe like LIGO (gravitational waves) and ice cube (high energy cosmic rays) mean that we have entered the era of multi-messenger astronomy.
 We can look further back in time and at larger portions of sky, allowing us to better understand the origin of the universe, its fate and its composition.
 In this lab/activity-based course, students investigate the stars, galaxies and planets to better understand the Universe and the objects in our Universe.
 Discussion topics include the Big Bang and inflation, galaxy formation and classification, quasars, stellar evolution, black holes, supernovae, dark matter and dark energy, and exoplanets.
 In order to understand these topics, students explore important concepts in physics and astrophysics, including nuclear physics, Newton’s Laws, waves, electromagnetic radiation, Kepler’s Law, and Special and General Relativity.
 Simulations are employed as students analyze geophysical and astrophysical data to understand the theoretical and experimental methods that have been used to learn the history of and to predict the future of Earth, the Milky Way Galaxy, and the Universe.
 Students enrolled in this course who participate in the Pulsar Search Collaboratory also have the option to earn college credit through that program.
 PREREQUISITE: Successful completion of CP Foundations of Science or CP/Honors Physics 1 and successful completion of or concurrent enrollment in CP/Honors Algebra 2.

-• CP/Honors Advanced Robotics Engineering
+• CP/Honors Advanced Robotics and Engineering

 • CP/Honors Physics 1